Interleukin 25: IL-25 and allergy

 IL-25 works pathologically in allergies.
 It is a cytokine that supports the Th2 response.
 IL-25 induces IL-4, IL-5 a IL-13, cytokines which play important role in allergies.

 Many studies suggest that blocking IL-25 activity might be useful in the treatment of allergies.
-Research studies suggest the blocking of IL-25 activity by the neutralizing antibody against IL-25.
-A delayed Th2 differentiation and delayed production of cytokines IL-4, IL-5 and IL-13 have been demonstrated in the IL-25 knockout mouse.
+Research suggests blocking of IL-25 activity by neutralizing antibodies delayed Th2 differentiation and the production of cytokines IL-4, IL-5 and IL-13, which has also been demonstrated by IL-25 knockout murine models.

 IL-25 influences the development of nasal polyps, and may also be involved in the etiology of chronic rhinitis with nasal polyps.
-A 2018 study found that after using a non-neutralizing antibody against IL-25, IL-4, IL-5, and IL-13 decreased, and the number of nasal polyps decreased.
+A 2018 study found that after using a non-neutralizing antibody against IL-25, levels of IL-4, IL-5, and IL-13 decreased, as well as the number of nasal polyps.

 Another proposed option of treating allergies with IL-25 is a combination of neutralizing antibodies against IL-25, IL-33 and TSLP (thymic stromal lymphopoietin).
 All three of these cytokines support the Th2 immune response.